Is Columbia Test Optional?

 Although the numbers for the previous two years did not change, they were very different from the numbers for the 2019-2020 admissions cycle.
 In that cycle, there were only 40,083 students who applied, and 6.15 percent of them were admitted.

 Only 2,253 students from all 50 states and 86 countries around the world were selected to receive the coveted acceptance letter this year.
-Whether is Columbia Test Optional or not, the student body of Columbia University is also more diverse than it has ever been.
+While we already have the answer to “is Columbia test optional?”, to further expound on Columbia’s acceptance rate, the student body of Columbia University is also more diverse than it has ever been.
 The following students have been added to Columbia University’s Class of 2026 since last year:

 - There was a 4% increase in the number of students who identified themselves as students of color.